ldallap/BidirectionalGrangerModel/README.md

 The code can be compiled as:
 *g++ BidirectionalGrangerModel.cpp -O3 -march=native -o exec*

+In order to execute run:
+*./exec 123456*
+*123456* is the random number seed, you can use whatever integer number here.

 The code will generate two outputs (text file):
 1) FeedBackFeedForward_MeanMemPot_PARAMETERDESCRIPTION.mp
 2) SpikeTrain_FeedBackFeedForward_PARAMETERDESCRIPTION.st